 What is the legal value of native electronic documents (that do not require signature by the parties)?

-In the Netherlands, there is no restriction on employers retaining electronic copies of employee documents for recordkeeping purposes.
-According to book 6 of the Dutch Civil Code, contracts in the Netherlands can be concluded in natively electronic form as long as agreements are accessible by all parties and the following can be sufficiently verified:
+According to book 6 (Art.
+227) of the Dutch Civil Code, contracts in the Netherlands can be concluded in natively electronic form if:

-- the time the agreement was finalized; and,
+- the time the agreement was formed can be determined with sufficient certainty; and,

 - the identity of the individuals involved can be determined with sufficient certainty.

 Certain clauses and elements of employment contracts, including probationary period clauses, non-competition clauses and the penalty clause, should be concluded in writing.
 In addition, termination agreements should be concluded in writing (Book 7, Art.
 670 b).
 To meet the written requirement, these provisions and agreements are generally completed with qualified electronic signatures or wet-ink signatures.